 The benefits of seeking care outside of the VA for military professionals include:

-- Potentially immediate help for mental health crisis
+- Potentially more immediate help in a mental health crisis

 - Intensive inpatient and outpatient care